terraform-redhat/terraform-provider-rhcs/docs/guides/worker-machine-pool.md

 ## Import the default Machine Pool resource

 Users can choose from two methods to import the default Machine Pool:
+### Option 1: terraform import command
-* After creating the cluster, users can incorporate the relevant resource by utilizing the terraform import command.
+After creating the cluster, users can incorporate the relevant resource by utilizing the terraform import command.

+### Option 2: "Magic import"
-* The resource can be included in the manifest at any stage (including the same manifest where the ROSA cluster is declared, before applying).
+The resource can be included in the manifest at any stage (including the same manifest where the ROSA cluster is declared, before applying).
 Subsequently, executing terraform apply will trigger a unique behavior specifically designed for importing the Default Machine Pool, with a focus on the resource named "worker."
+> Note: Using the magic import could result in optional attributes being overwritten (i.e. labels, taints, replicas, max_replicas, min_replicas... etc)

 ## Limitations